OmOstarter/gcc-7.5.0-misra-c/README.md

 checker state introduced by commit `cdfc0c7`; the exact CCU checkout commit was not preserved by the import.

-Relative to that inherited base, this fork contributes:
+Relative to that inherited base, this project contributes:

 - diagnostics for **34 post-2012 rule identifiers**, consisting of **31 STU
   identifiers** and **partial compiler-side diagnostics for 3 System-rule